amarkaswan/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**

-#### <div style="text-align: justify"> This project is a part of Udacity's Self-Driving Engineer nanodegree program.
-It aims to create a software pipeline for identifying lane lines on the road in a video recorded by a camera mounted on the car's roof using image processing and computer vision techniques. </div>
+#### This project is a part of Udacity's Self-Driving Engineer nanodegree program.
+It aims to create a software pipeline for identifying lane lines on the road in a video recorded by a camera mounted on the car's roof using image processing and computer vision techniques.

 ## Solution Approach